-1. Let my children watch as much TV as they want in the hours leading up to the storm, so their brains have actually turned to mush by the time the power goes out.
+1. Let your children watch as much TV as they want in the hours leading up to the storm, so their brains have actually turned to mush by the time the power goes out.

-3. Stock up on plenty of wine.
+3. Stock up on plenty of wine, Advil and coffee.

 7. Bathe them like they have never been bathed before.

 8. Pick up every last Lego from the floor.